Christ Church, Weston Point: Architecture

 The church is built in local sandstone.
 It is in Geometric Gothic style.
 The plan of the church is cruciform, consisting of a four-bay nave, a single-bay chancel, north and south single-bay transepts, a small southwest porch, and a tower with a broach spire at the west end.
 The tower is in three stages and rises to a height of 95 ft.
 It is supported by angle gabled buttresses.
 The stages are divided by string courses.
 The bottom stage contains blocked trefoils on the north and south sides, a pair of single-light windows on the west, and a doorway on the north side.
 In the middle stage is a trefoil window on the south side, and single-light windows on the north and south sides.
 The top stage contains two-light bell openings on each side, with an inserted clock on the south side.
 The spire is octagonal, contains three tiers of gabled lucarnes, and is surmounted by a finial and a cross.
 At the east end of the church is a three-light window containing tracery, and each bay of the nave contains a double lancet window.
 The transepts have two-light windows on their east and west sides and, in the gables, a three-light window with a trefoil window above.
 At the base of the tower is a small vestry.
 There are stone crosses on the north and south ends of the roof; originally there was a cross on the east end, but this is no longer present.
 The church is floored with Yorkshire stone that was carried to the site of the church via the Leeds and Liverpool Canal.
 The bell, cast by Thomas Mears of the Whitechapel Bell Foundry, was installed in 1842.
-The church stands in a rectangular plot of land, surrounded by spiked wrought iron railings.
-On the south side is a pair of gates.
+The church used to stand in a rectangular plot of land, surrounded by spiked wrought iron railings.
+On the south side was a pair of gates.